xcat2/xcat-core/docs/source/advanced/security/security.rst

 ---------------------------------

-XCAT performs the setup for root to be able to ssh without password from the Management Node(MN) to all the nodes in the cluster.
+xCAT performs the setup for root to be able to ssh without password from the Management Node(MN) to all the nodes in the cluster.
 All nodes are able to ssh to each other without password or being prompted for a ``known_host`` entry, unless restricted.
 Nodes cannot ssh back to the Management Node or Service Nodes without a password by default.

-XCAT generates, on the MN, a new set of ssh hostkeys for the nodes to share, which are distributed to all the nodes during install.
+xCAT generates, on the MN, a new set of ssh hostkeys for the nodes to share, which are distributed to all the nodes during install.
 If ssh keys do not already exist for root on the MN, it will generate an id_rsa public and private key pair.

 During node install, xCAT sends the ssh hostkeys to ``/etc/ssh`` on the node, the id_rsa private key and authorized_keys file to root's .ssh directory on the node to allow root on the MN to ssh to the nodes without password.
 This key setup on the node allows the MN to ssh to the node with no password prompting.